Radio Buttons Component

 2. In the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. field, enter ageRange.

-3. In the Label Text field, enter How old are you?.
+3. In the Label Text Label Text conveys what the input component is and what information it displays.
+Enter the purpose of the corresponding component or field. field, enter How old are you?.

-4. In the component's configuration window, click the Data Icon Data tab.
+4. In the component's configuration menu, select Data Icon Data.

-5. Set your Option Label and Value to Store in Submission Data as shown below:
+5. In the Option Label and Value to Store in Submission Data fields, enter the following:

 Option Label